As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 The set below features a variety of colors.
 We like to assign colors for different chores – red for the bathroom, green for the kitchen counter, etc.

 There are many microfiber cloths out there (we’ve all seen the massive pack for ten dollars at Walmart).
 We really love the E-Cloth brand set because they are very high-quality and durable for life in the RV.
-We’ve had our set for over 3-years!
+We’ve had our set for over three years.

 When it comes to drinkware, we’re all about stainless steel.
-Not only does it not break like glassware can, but it doesn’t hold on to flavors and works for both hot and cold drinks.
+Unlike glassware it won’t break.
+Also, stainless steel doesn’t hold on to flavors like plastic drinkware will and works for both hot and cold drinks.

 In addition to the more widely used stainless steel tumblers, we love our stainless steel wine glasses.
 The stainless steel cups below are also great for hanging around the campsite.

 Stainless steel works well for RVers because it is easy to clean and store.
-You don’t have to worry about these cups breaking in storage on travel days!
+You don’t have to worry about these cups breaking while they’re in storage on travel days!

 PRO TIP: If you get coffee or tea stains on your stainless steel cups, soak the inside in a bit of bleach and water to make them shine like new.